 You can also ask your software provider if they can assist you in migrating your data.
 Asking for the help of an accountant who has experience in using cloud accounting software can also guarantee you a smooth transition.

 Start automating your accounting

 Once your data is ready, you can now start automating your accounting processes.
 You can begin with these activities:

 - Customising pre-build reports

 - Linking your credit cards, bank accounts, and supplier accounts to make reconciliation easier and faster

 - Integrating/Syncing relevant tools such as your CRM, billing and payment apps, and customer support software

 Another way to take accounting off your hands is by hiring a trusted accountant.
 Armed with the right technology, an accountant with a wide knowledge of your industry and processes can manage your finances well.
 Through this, you can have more time to focus on the other income-generating activities of your business.

-Automating your accounting is taking another step towards business growth.
+Automating your accounting is taking another step toward business growth.
 When your current accounting processes don’t work anymore, then it’s time to adapt to the developments of technology.